About ConduITS

 • Engaging the community and its affiliates to translate health benefits to the public.

-Aim 7: Continue to innovate and streamline research administrative oversight and processes to minimize roadblocks, identify and rectify gaps, ensure quality and assurance, monitor outcomes and garner feedback from stakeholders to facilitate and enhance participation in clinical trials supported by ConduITS, regional CTSA hubs, and the CTSA national network.
+Aim 5.
+Methods and Processes.
+Innovate and streamline research administrative oversight and processes to minimize roadblocks, identify and rectify gaps, ensure quality and integrity, monitor outcomes and garner feedback from stakeholders to facilitate and enhance participation in clinical translational research supported by ConduITS, regional CTSA hubs, and the CTSA national network.

-Impact: Addressing these aims will augment ConduITS’ role in transforming the national translational research enterprise to improve human health by developing and sharing innovative educational programs, participating in multi-site trials including centralized regulatory oversight, subcontracting and data-sharing, incentivizing transdisciplinary team science and a diversified workforce, and developing new tools to integrate and securely “mine” diverse datasets throughout the MSHS and interested hubs in the CTSA Network.
+Impact: Addressing these aims will augment ConduITS’ role in transforming the national translational research enterprise to improve human health by developing and sharing innovative educational programs, participating in multi-site trials including centralized regulatory oversight, subcontracting and data-sharing, incentivizing transdisciplinary team science, and developing new tools to integrate and securely “mine” datasets throughout the MSHS and interested hubs in the CTSA Network.